 For the Lone Wolf Explorer…

-Rudas on its gender-segregated days feels oddly liberating if you’re solo.
-Gellért is spacious enough to find your own quiet corner.
+Rudas on its gender-segregated mornings feels oddly liberating if you’re solo.
+Lukács is spacious enough and local enough that solo visitors blend right in — nobody bats an eye.
 Széchenyi?
 Unless you’re in the mood to socialize with half of Europe, it might feel like showing up alone at a house party.

-Rudas comes with an entire drinking hall of medicinal springs (yes, you can sip the stuff).
-Gellért leans heavily on medical treatments and doctor-approved cures.
+Rudas comes with an entire drinking hall of medicinal springs.
+Lukács leans heavily on medical treatments and physiotherapy — it’s the most doctor-approved of the trio.
 Széchenyi?
 Sure, the minerals are there, but most people are too busy playing chess in the steaming pool to notice.

 For the Photographer/Instagrammer…

-Pick your poison: Gellért’s kaleidoscopic interiors, Rudas’s rooftop skyline selfies, or Széchenyi’s iconic outdoor scenes with locals playing chess in the mist.
+Pick your poison: Rudas’s rooftop skyline selfies, Széchenyi’s iconic outdoor scenes with locals playing chess in the mist, or Lukács’s retro-Budapest outdoor pool vibe.
 Either way, your followers will hate you out of envy.

 Quick Cheat Sheet: Find Your Perfect Bath

-• Széchenyi = Party vibes, selfies, beer spa
+• Széchenyi = Party vibes, selfies, Beer Spa, biggest pool count

-• Rudas = Ottoman history + rooftop views
+• Rudas = Ottoman history, rooftop Danube views, night bathing

 Pro Tip: There’s no wrong choice.
-Just match the bath to your mood and enjoy the soak!
+Match the bath to your mood, check the prices, and enjoy the soak.

 A Final Dip: Your Budapest Bath Awaits